8G6/StarIt/docs/README.md

 # Steps to Configure

 - Goto [StarIt Config Gen](https://8g6.github.io/StartIt-Config-Gen/)
-- This genarator will create a data.js file
+- This genarator will create a data.js file which is the configrational file needed for StarIt
 - The browser in which you vist this page will be used to automate staring
 - Enter deatils asked if you are already logged in github given some dummy data as email and password ( Using cookies )
 - Click on the "Create button"